mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 provide it to the rate adaptation algorithm to avoid the additional overhead of the RTCP stream.
 This is discussed in more detail in {{rtcp-mapping}}.

+## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both

+This document describes the use of QUIC streams and QUIC datagrams as RTP encapsulations.
+The choice of which encapsulation is used is up to the application developer, but it is worth noting the differences.

+QUIC {{!RFC9000}} was initially designed to carry HTTP {{?RFC9114}} in QUIC streams, and QUIC streams provide what HTTP application developers require - for example, QUIC streams provide a stateful, connection-oriented, flow-controlled, reliable, ordered stream of bytes to an application.
+QUIC streams can be multiplexed over a single QUIC connection, using stream IDs to demultiplex incoming messages.

+QUIC Datagrams ((!RFC9221}} were developed as a QUIC extension, intended to support applications that do not require reliable delivery of application data.
+This extension defines two QUIC DATAGRAM frame types (one including a length field, the other not including a length field), and these DATAGRAM frames can co-exist with QUIC STREAM frames within a single QUIC connection, sharing the connection's cryptographic and authentication context, and congestion controller context.

+There is no default relative priority between DATAGRAM frames with respect to each other, and there is no default priority between DATAGRAM frames and QUIC streams.
+The implementation likely presents an API to allow appplications to assign relative priorities, but this is not mandated by the standard and may not be present in all implementations.

+Because QUIC datagrams are an extension to QUIC, they inherit a great deal of functionality from QUIC (much of which is described in {{motivations}}); so much so that it is easier to explain what datagrams do NOT inherit.

+* DATAGRAM frames do not provide any explicit flow control signaling.
+This means that a QUIC receiver may not be able to commit the necessary resources to process incoming frames, but the purpose for DATAGRAM frames is to carry application-level information that can be lost and will not be retransmitted,
+* DATAGRAM frames do inherit the QUIC connection's congestion controller.
+This means that although there is no frame-level flow control, DATAGRAM frames may be delayed until the controller allows them to be sent, or dropped (with an optional notification to the sending application).
+Implementations can also delay sending DATAGRAM frames to maintain consistent packet pacing (as described in {{Section 7.7 of ?RFC9002}}), and can allow an application to specify a sending expiration time, but these capabilities are not mandated by the standard and may not be present in all implementations.
+* DATAGRAM frames cannot be fragmented.
+They are limited in size by the max_datagram_frame_size transport parameter, and further limited by the max_udp_payload_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
+* DATAGRAM frames belong to a QUIC connection as a whole.
+There is no QUIC-level way to multiplex/demultiplex DATAGRAM frames within a single QUIC connection.
+Any multiplexing identifiers must be added, interpreted, and removed by an application, and they will be sent as part of the DATAGRAM frame itself.

 ## Supported RTP Topologies {#topologies}

 RoQ only supports some of the RTP topologies described in